 How to Clean Quartz Countertops:

-Quartz countertops are actually an engineered stone that is formed by combining randomly sized quartz crystals with resins and colored pigment to form a slab.
+Quartz countertops are actually engineered stone that is formed by combining randomly sized quartz crystals with resins and coloured pigment to form a slab.
 The resulting slab is 93% quartz and 7% resin.
 A benefit of this is that the surface is nonporous and doesn’t require sealing or resealing.
-However the quartz is highly susceptible to fading when exposed to harsh, direct sunlight over long periods of time.
+However, the quartz is highly susceptible to fading when exposed to harsh, direct sunlight over long periods of time.

 Daily Cleaning of Quartz Kitchen Benches

 - Quartz is not affected by acidic food and does not scratch easily.
 Glass cleaner or any non-abrasive household cleaner can be used on a daily basis, however, it is good to stay away from using abrasive, scouring pads.

 - Avoid placing hot items directly onto your quartz countertop as it can mar the resin.
 Use wooden boards and trivets to prevent potential damage.

 Stain Removal from Quartz Kitchen Benches